-This project includes 14 impacts to PMA, for a total of 262,292 square feet (6.02 acres).
-Three of these impacts (A, F, and I) are directly associated with the construction of master-planned roadway MC-631.
-Two impacts (B and C) are associated with frontage improvements required along Ritchie Marlboro Road.
-Two impacts (H and M) are required to retain the 1.5 factor of safety line, due to the presence of Marlboro clays on-site.
-Six impacts (D, E, G, J, K, and L) are proposed for outfalls associated with submerged gravel wetlands.
+This application proposes 14 impacts to the PMA for a total of 262,292 square feet (6.02 acres).
+Three of these impacts (A, F, I) are directly associated with the construction of the master-planned roadway MC-631.
+Two impacts (B, C) are associated with frontage improvements required along Ritchie Marlboro Road.
+Two impacts (H, M) are required to retain the 1.5 factor of safety line due to the presence of Marlboro clays on-site.
+Six impacts (D, E, G, J, K, L) are proposed for outfalls associated with submerged gravel wetlands.
 Finally, one impact (N) is for site access and an outfall associated with SWM for the development proposed in the northwest corner of the site.
 The majority of the impacts are associated with requirements from other agencies, such as frontage improvements, safety factor lines, and outfalls.

-The applicant proposed reforestation to promote retention of the existing stream network and is proposing additional stream restoration on-site.
+The applicant proposes reforestation to promote retention of the existing stream network and is proposing additional stream restoration on-site.
 In an email from the applicant dated January 23, 2023, the applicant indicated that the joint permit application is still in progress with the Maryland Department of the Environment and the Army Corps of Engineers.
 Mitigation will be required along the stream reaches found on-site.
 At this time, locations have not been chosen, as this case is still in review with the respective agencies.
-The Planning Board finds that Impacts A-N are the minimum necessary and REF is preserved, to the fullest extent possible.
-Therefore, Impacts A-N are approved, as requested.
+Staff finds Impacts A-N are supportable, as requested.
 Impacts and/or plans for stream restoration shall be analyzed in association with the SDP.